prettier/prettier-eslint/README.md

 #### prettierOptions (?Object)

 The options to pass for formatting with `prettier`.
-If not provided, `prettier-eslint` will attempt to create the options based on the `eslintConfig` (whether that's provided or derived via `filePath`.
+If not provided, `prettier-eslint` will attempt to create the options based on the `eslintConfig` (whether that's provided or derived via `filePath`).
+You can also provide _some_ of the options and have the remaining options derived via your eslint config.
+This is useful for options like `parser`.

 #### disableLog (?Boolean)